 - Your content isn’t “right sized” – Reading content from a mobile device is totally different from reading content on a desktop.
 You don’t have to write less to fit the screen space, instead your writing should be concise.
 Content Marketing Institute said, “Our goal is to present the user with as much on-screen information as possible without requiring the user to swipe or tap.
 The clearer you can express an idea, the better.”

 - Your site has old tech or design – Things like flash animation, pop-overs, drop shadows and highlights are all design elements that are outdated.
 Your website should not have any element that delays the user from getting to know your company or potentially keep them from going further into the website.

 - Your site has no funnel towards a call to action – What is the goal of each page on your website?
 Do you want customers to contact you, fill out a form, watch a video?
 Whatever you want them to do needs to be clearly spelled out on each page.

 - Your website is not built for new customers – This one is hard to process but your website should not be built for you, your employees, or even your current customers.
 Your website needs to tell your story to engage people who are actively looking for your product or service, to drive new business.
 This means your website build requires a strategy that shows you are being intentional about who you are building it for and how you are building it.

 Updating your website is not an easy task to dive into.
 It is an ongoing, and ever evolving, process to come up with the right mix of content and design that fits the personality of the company.
-If you have questions about your website or are thinking about a potential redesign, visit our new website and give Dave a call.
+If you have questions about your website or are thinking about a potential redesign, give Dave a call.